DanielMFernandes/CCNA_Course_Notes/Course_Notes/AI_and_Machine_Learning.md

 PREDICTIVE AI

+- Predictive AI analyzes historical data to forecast future outcomes, trends, or events.
-The model identifies patterns and correlations in past data.
+- The model identifies patterns and correlations in past data.
+- The learned patterns are applied to make predictions

-Applications:
+- Applications:

-Healthcare: Predicting patient outcomes or disease progression.
+  - Healthcare: Predicting patient outcomes or disease progression.

-Network security: Detecting anomalies that might indicate a potential threat or failure.
+  - Network security: Detecting anomalies that might indicate a potential threat or failure.

-Traffic management: Predicting congestion based on historical and real-time traffic data.
+  - Traffic management: Predicting congestion based on historical and real-time traffic data.

-Business forecasting: Predicting sales trends or customer behavior.
+  - Business forecasting: Predicting sales trends or customer behavior.

-Weather Forecasting: Analyzing meteorological data to predict weather conditions.
+  - Weather Forecasting: Analyzing meteorological data to predict weather conditions.

 Advantages:

-Improves decision-making by providing actionable insights.
+- Improves decision-making by providing actionable insights.

-Detects potential problems before they occur (e.g., network issues or severe weather).
+- Detects potential problems before they occur (e.g., network issues or severe weather).

 Disadvantages:

-Requires high-quality, relevant historical data.
+- Requires high-quality, relevant historical data.

-Accuracy depends on how well the patterns in past data generalize to new scenarios.
+- Accuracy depends on how well the patterns in past data generalize to new scenarios.

 ---

 GENERATIVE AI

-Generative AI learns patterns from existing data and creates new content such as text, images, and audio.
+- Generative AI learns patterns from existing data and creates new content such as text, images, and audio.

-It focuses on producing outputs that resemble the input that it was trained on.
+- It focuses on producing outputs that resemble the input that it was trained on.

-Examples:

-cat

-dog

-cat

-cat

-dog

-dog

-cat

-dog

 Applications:

-Text generation: ChatGPT, Gemini, Copilot
+- Text generation: ChatGPT, Gemini, Copilot

-Image generation: Midjourney, DALL-E
+- Image generation: Midjourney, DALL-E

-Example: Generate an image of a cat.

-Video generation: Sora (OpenAI), Veo (Google)
+- Video generation: Sora (OpenAI), Veo (Google)

 Advantages:

-Great for creative tasks where human input is limited or time-consuming.
+- Great for creative tasks where human input is limited or time-consuming.
+- Enables automation of content creation across various fields

 Disadvantages:

-Risk of misuse (e.g., deepfakes, plagiarism).
+- Risk of misuse (e.g., deepfakes, plagiarism).

-Generated content is only as good as the quality of the training material.
+- Generated content is only as good as the quality of the training material.

-Hallucinations.
+- Hallucinations.

-AI & Machine Learning | CCNA 200-301 Day 59 (part 2) | Active AI in Networks
+---

+PREDICTIVE AND GENERATIVE AI IN NETWORKS

 Predictive AI:
-Traffic forecasting: Predict network traffic patterns to optimize bandwidth allocation and prevent congestion.
+- Traffic forecasting: Predict network traffic patterns to optimize bandwidth allocation and prevent congestion.

-Security threat detection: Identify anomalies or suspicious patterns in real-time to mitigate potential security threats.
+- Security threat detection: Identify anomalies or suspicious patterns in real-time to mitigate potential security threats.

-Predictive maintenance: Anticipate hardware failures by analyzing historical and current performance data, reducing downtime.
+- Predictive maintenance: Anticipate hardware failures by analyzing historical and current performance data, reducing downtime.

 Generative AI:
-Network documentation: Generate documentation about network configurations, policies, etc.
+- Network documentation: Generate documentation about network configurations, policies, etc.

-Configuration generation: Automatically generate configurations for network devices based on desired policies and requirements.
+- Configuration generation: Automatically generate configurations for network devices based on desired policies and requirements.

-Network design: Suggest optimized network layouts or modifications tailored to specific business needs and workloads.
+- Network design: Suggest optimized network layouts or modifications tailored to specific business needs and workloads.

-Troubleshooting: Produce solutions or diagnostics based on log files or error messages to resolve issues efficiently.
+- Troubleshooting: Produce solutions or diagnostics based on log files or error messages to resolve issues efficiently.

-Script generation: Automatically generate network automation scripts (e.g., Python scripts to configure network devices).
+- Script generation: Automatically generate network automation scripts (e.g., Python scripts to configure network devices).

-AI & Machine Learning | CCNA 200-301 Day 59 (part 2) | Analyst Center
+---

+CISCO CATALYST CENTER

 Cisco Catalyst Center (formerly DNA Center) features a variety of AI-enabled features to identify issues before they impact users, reduce the time required to resolve issues, and increase the performance and security of the network.

 Features include...

-AI Network Analytics
+- AI Network Analytics

-Uses AI to establish the baseline behavior of the network.
+  - Uses AI to establish the baseline behavior of the network.

-Provides insights and recommendations for optimizing network performance.
+  - Provides insights and recommendations for optimizing network performance.

-Continuously monitors the network to detect and predict anomalies.
+  - Continuously monitors the network to detect and predict anomalies.

-Machine Reasoning Engine (MRE)
+- Machine Reasoning Engine (MRE)

-Uses AI to perform root-cause analysis when network issues arise.
+  - Uses AI to perform root-cause analysis when network issues arise.

-Suggests resolutions or takes automated corrective actions without requiring manual intervention.
+  - Suggests resolutions or takes automated corrective actions without requiring manual intervention.

-Reduces downtime by identifying and resolving issues faster than traditional methods.
+  - Reduces downtime by identifying and resolving issues faster than traditional methods.

-AI Endpoint Analytics
+- AI Endpoint Analytics

-Identifies and classifies devices on the network, providing detailed visibility.
+  - Identifies and classifies devices on the network, providing detailed visibility.

-Detects unauthorized devices or unusual behavior.
+  - Detects unauthorized devices or unusual behavior.

-Simplifies device onboarding by automating profiling and segmentation.
+  - Simplifies device onboarding by automating profiling and segmentation.

-AI-enhanced Radio Resource Management (RRM)
+- AI-enhanced Radio Resource Management (RRM)

-Optimizes wireless network performance by dynamically adjusting radio settings.
+  - Optimizes wireless network performance by dynamically adjusting radio settings.

-Uses AI to balance load, reduce interference, and improve coverage across wireless access points.
+  - Uses AI to balance load, reduce interference, and improve coverage across wireless access points.